egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 Viewing Highlighted File
 ------------------------
-Text file (example or under test)  is where we can view our new highlightings.
+Text file (example or under test)  is where we can view our new highlighting.
 Second terminal console host the second Vim editor session.
 Let us VIEW the new highlights in VIEW window, from reading syntax files changed by our effort made within DEVELOPMENT window.